The main protagonist of the first, second, and fourth films in the original American Pie series.

 - Book Dumb: Mentions having been a "C student".

 - Breakout Character: The name of Stifler has become practically synonymous with the American Pie franchise.
+Just look at how many tropes he has compared to everyone else.

 - The Bully: He's the resident Jerk Jock, after all, though he gets some character development later on.